shadenshabayek/shadenshabayek.github.io/_pages/about.md

 I am currently a Research  &  Data scientist at the [Center of Expertise for Digital Platform regulation](https://www.peren.gouv.fr/en/) (PEReN), a center placed under the joint authority of the French Ministries of Economy, Culture and Digital Technology. <br>

 I am also an associate researcher at [SciencesPo Médialab](https://medialab.sciencespo.fr/) and at [Institut des Systèmes Complexes](https://iscpif.fr/projects/shaden-shabayek/).
 I hold a Phd in Economics, I defended my thesis [Behavior, opinion formation and cultural identity in social networks](https://theses.hal.science/tel-03383378/) in 2021 at University Paris 1 and Paris School of Economics, under the supervision of prof. Francis Bloch.
-Google scholar page: [here](https://scholar.google.fr/citations?hl=en&user=0GMsKBsAAAAJ).

 Research interests
 --